Thailand at the 2020 Summer Paralympics: Athletics

 Four male wheelchair racers and two female runners secure nine quotas following success in the 2019 World Para Athletics Championships in Dubai, the United Arab Emirates.
 At this event, the top four ranked athletes in each individual events will obtain one qualification slot for their respective National Paralympic Committee, in the case that an athlete is ranked first to fourth in more than one medal event, the athlete can only obtain one qualification slot for their National Paralympic Committee.

-On November 8, Pongsakorn Paeyo qualified by winning a bronze medal in men's 100 metres T53 Then, He qualified by winning in men's 400 metres T53 on November 9.
-Chaiwat Rattana qualified by winning the fourth place in men's 100 metres T34, on November 10.
+On 8 November, Pongsakorn Paeyo qualified by winning a bronze medal in men's 100 metres T53 Then, He qualified by winning in men's 400 metres T53 on 9 November.
+Chaiwat Rattana qualified by winning the fourth place in men's 100 metres T34, on 10 November.
 Suneeporn Tanomwong and her guide Patchai Srikhamphan won a bronze medal and qualified women's 400 metres T11 in the same day.
-On November 11, Prawat Wahoram and Rawat Tana are athletes qualified in men's 1500 metres T54 after winning a gold medal and fourth place respectively.
-Another quota Pongsakorn qualified is men's 800 metres T53 after he won a silver medal on November 12.
-On November 13, Prawat won a gold medal again and qualified men's 5000 metres T54.
-The last quota of this events won by Orawan Kaising after winning the fourth place in women's 400 metres T20 on November 15.
+On 11 November, Prawat Wahoram and Rawat Tana are athletes qualified in men's 1500 metres T54 after winning a gold medal and fourth place respectively.
+Another quota Pongsakorn qualified is men's 800 metres T53 after he won a silver medal on 12 November.
+On 13 November, Prawat won a gold medal again and qualified men's 5000 metres T54.
+The last quota of this events won by Orawan Kaising after winning the fourth place in women's 400 metres T20 on 15 November.